nix-community/google-summer-of-code/2018/projects.md

 hardware or to virtual machines.
 It extends NixOS’s declarative approach to system configuration management to networks and adds provisioning.

+### Terraform providers in NixOps
+mentor: @zimbatm

+Terraform has a wide and tested plugin ecosystem which could be used by NixOps.
+This would involve reverse-engineering the terraform providers plugin protocol to expose their resources and properties in nixops.

+### Pluggable state storage
+mentor: @zimbatm

+NixOps currently stores it's execution state into a sqlite3 database.
+This makes it difficult to share state between multiple users of nixops.

+Introduce a pluggable state store with S3 as the first implementation.
+If time permits it, add a locking system to it.

 ## Other Projects